Beautiful home in Eugene in small co-housing/community

 Gender diverse community: We have always lived in gender diverse communities.
 It is important to us that gender diversity is valued and visible, and at a minimum everyone is LGBTQ friendly and supportive.

 Responsible and reliable: We are looking for others who will help build and maintain a better living space.
 Meetings will be infrequent and efficient, and socializing more common.
+We will use sociocracy as our governance structure.

 Vision of a just society: Our world is full of problems and opportunities to make it a better place.
 We want to live with others who share the vision of an economically, racially, and ecologically just society.
 We support climate justice movements, Black Lives Matter, native rights, immigrant rights, an end to mass incarceration, and all those working for a better world.